Doraemon: Nobita's Dorabian Nights: Plot

-Waking up on the shore of the Arabian Desert, the four are forced to walk through it because Doraemon's pocket is lost during the storm that also crashed Cassim's ship.
+Waking up on the shore of the Arabian Desert, the four are forced to walk through it because Doraemon's pocket which was taken by Cassim while Cassim and two of his minions face the same situation and abandon Doraemon's pocket once they are unable to figure out how to use its gadgets.
 However, they are rescued by a gigantic genie commandeered by Sinbad, who reigns over a marvelous city in the desert presented by an anonymous time traveler from the future.
-With his magical gadgets, Sinbad helps the four rescue Shizuka from a bandit named Abdil.
+With his magical gadgets, Sinbad helps the four rescue Shizuka from a bandit named Abdil who tried to present her to Sinbad as a gift.
 Vowing revenge, Abdil meets with Cassim and his two minions to search for the lost city.
 It is then revealed that Abdil was the only visitor to Sinbad's city who remembers its location, because when Sinbad urged him to drink a memory potion after the visit, he spewed it away.

-After arriving, Abdil and Cassim swiftly take the city from Sinbad, whom they expel.
-Mikujin returns and helps the group with Doraemon's pocket, which he recovered after the storm.
-The group eventually manage to defeat Abdil and Cassim and retake the city.
-Despite Sinbad's offer for them to remain by not erasing their memories with the memory potion, Nobita and his friends bid him farewell before returning to the present day.
+After arriving through a secret passage, Abdil and Cassim swiftly enter the city given to Sinbad, whom they attempt to lock out.
+Once they do get in, both groups race to get the gigantic genie which Abdil gets and uses it on Doraemon's group who then get locked up.
+Mikujin returns and helps the group with Doraemon's pocket, which he recovered from the desert, from where they escape but run past where the time hole is located and are locked out once again.
+While out of the city, Sinbad loses all hope but regains it after the main characters tell him to be like the person from his past.
+The group eventually manage to get back inside and defeat both Abdil and Cassim, retaking the city while their memories are erased properly this time.
+Despite Sinbad's offer for them to remain by not erasing their memories with the memory potion, Nobita and his friends bid him farewell before returning to the present day, though they all also return to play along with Mikujin in the end credits.